viur-framework/flare/docs/html5.md

 ```

 #### toggleClass()

-Toggles a class on and off, depending on wether it has already been added or not.
+Toggles a class on and off, depending on whether it has already been added or not.
 If the element already has the class, it is removed.
 If the element does not have the class already, it is added to it.

 #### hasClass()

 Checks if the element has a given class or not.
 Returns True if class name is found and False otherwise.
 ```
 nav = self.appendChild("""<ul class='big-red-warning-border-color'></ul>""")